from £116 /night help Price for guests, Nights approx:

 Cottage / 3 bedrooms / sleeps 7

 Forge Cottage is found at Ta Mill, a secluded rural hideaway nestling in a peaceful hollow of 45 acres on the fringes of Bodmin Moor.
+This Olde Worlde cottage offers 2 doubles plus a third triple room leading off one of the doubles.
+Spacious lounge with beamed ceiling and wood burner makes this a cosy place to relax and chill out with friends or family.
 Surrounded by rolling countryside, it is an idyllic place in which to relax and unwind.
 This tranquil setting offers an escape from the pressures of everyday life in a quiet ambiance where nature thrives.
 Magnificent birds of prey can be seen swooping down the valley and nesting swallows are spotted in every corner.
 Ewes and lambs gambol in the surrounding fields and you can get close to new born lambs in Spring.
 A babbling brook meanders through the grounds, past the peaceful duck pond and into the pretty copse.
 Delight at the discovery of 2 wildlife ponds as you wander along the peaceful nature trail.

 Ta Mill is an idyllic setting of cottages and lodges and is available for Exclusive hire.
 You can hold your marriage ceremony in this peaceful setting and enjoy a wedding party, anniversary or birthday party with your friends and family.
 A truly special location for that memorable event- why not find out about hiring Ta Mill for your celebration.